Vegans Need to Stop Body and Food Shaming

 A notorious vegan YouTuber, whom I will not name would make regular videos calling out other YouTubers/influencers on their diet choices, noting it was contributing to their larger body size.
 The YouTuber always said people should go vegan to lose weight.
 Body shaming anyone is a big NO, and as someone who comes from a body positive, health at every size perspective, I don’t believe larger bodies equal unhealthy, nor do I believe small bodies equal healthy.
 A diet and body size don’t necessarily correlate as genetics plays a role in our body size and weight.

 If you search what I eat in a day as a vegan on YouTube or websites/blogs you will find content that includes fruit smoothies, grilled tofu, and salad, rarely do you see fried tofu, pizza and cupcakes showcased.
-Clean eating is a newer diet concept that focuses on eating organic, fresh, “healthy,” non-processed foods, it has been linked to orthorexia.
+Clean eating is a newer diet concept aka “The Wellness Diet” - focuses on eating organic, fresh, healthy, no-processed foods.
+Taken too far, this diet philosophy has been linked to orthorexia and other eating disorders.
 Clean eating is another form of dieting that gets linked in with veganism.

 Vegans are not the only population who body and food shame, I am only addressing this from my perspective and the conversations I’ve had with individuals within the vegan community and outside the community.
 As vegans, we need to be more compassionate and understanding of other people's food choices, physical ability, access to food, and socioeconomic status- not everyone has access to or the resources to eat balanced, nutritious, and delicious vegan food.